-- 7.57 In accordance with the requirements of s 92(2) and (3) of the EP (RRE) Reg and the EAC, a candidate must make available a copy of each of his/her EAs, and the relevant information/documents (see Appendix 4) including the publication information, permission or consent in relation to the EAs for public inspection within 1 working day (i.e. any day other than a general holiday and Saturday) after the publication of the EAs by the following means: - (a) posting an electronic copy of each of his/her EAs and relevant information/documents onto the Central Platform in accordance with the procedures set out in Appendix 4;
+- 9.59 A candidate must make available a copy of each of his/her EAs, and the relevant information/documents (see Appendix 6) including the publication information, permission or consent in relation to the EAs for public inspection within 1 working day (i.e. any day other than a general holiday or Saturday) after the publication of the EAs by the following means: - (a) posting an electronic copy of each of his/her EAs and relevant information/documents onto the Central Platform in accordance with the procedures set out in Appendix 6; - (b) posting an electronic copy of each of his/her EAs and relevant information/documents onto the Candidate's Platform and provide the electronic address of the platform to the CEO at least 3 working days before the publication of the first EA (for details, please see Appendix 6);

-- (b) posting an electronic copy of each of his/her EAs and relevant information/documents onto the Candidate's Platform and provide the electronic address of the platform to the RO at least 3 working days before the publication of the first EA (for details, please see Appendix 4); - (c) if it is technically impracticable to comply with (a) or (b) above for EAs published through an open platform on the internet (for example, when messages are exchanged on social networking or communication websites on the Internet, such as Instagram, Twitter, Facebook or blogs, in a real-time interactive manner), a hyperlink of the open platform and the information/documents relevant to the EAs should be posted onto the Candidate's Platform or the Central Platform in accordance with the procedures set out in Appendix 4.
+- (c) if it is technically impracticable to comply with (a) or (b) above for EAs published through an open platform on the Internet (for example, when messages are exchanged on social networking or communication websites on the Internet, such as Instagram, Twitter, Facebook or blogs, in a real-time interactive manner), a hyperlink of the open platform and the information/documents relevant to the EAs should be posted onto the Candidate's Platform or Central Platform in accordance with the procedures set out in Appendix 6.
 In this case, if the hyperlink of the EA has already been posted onto the Candidate's Platform or the Central Platform, there is no need for the candidate to upload each and every comment separately; - (d) providing 2 hard copies of each EA (or 2 identical full colour photographs/printouts/photocopies of each EA which cannot be practically or conveniently produced in specie) and a hardcopy of information/documents in relation to the EA to the RO; or - (e) providing 2 identical copies of a CD-ROM or DVD-ROM each containing the EAs and a hardcopy of information/documents in relations to the EAs to the RO.

-As an interim arrangement, pending the appointment of the RO and the establishment of the Central Platform, the candidates should deposit their EAs and the related information/documents with the DHA in the same manner as stated in (d) or (e) above.
+As an interim arrangement, pending the appointment of the RO and the establishment of the Central Platform, candidates should deposit their EAs and the related information/documents with the CEO in the same manner as stated in (d) or (e) above.